VIRT

 The company has been aggressively buying back shares, reducing its share count by 13.8% over the past three years.

-Over the past 10.2 years, a hypothetical investment of $100 in VIRT would have grown to $332, compared to $414 for the S&P 500.
-VIRT has returned 12.5% annualized vs 15.0% for the index, underperforming the broader market over this period.
+Over the past 10.3 years, a hypothetical investment of $100 in VIRT would have grown to $438, compared to $431 for the S&P 500.
+That represents an annualized return of 15.4% vs 15.2% for the index — confirming VIRT as a market-beating investment and the kind of quality company where buying during 200-week moving average touches has historically been rewarded.

 Free cash flow has been declining at a -10.8% compound annual rate.
 A deteriorating cash flow trend warrants extra scrutiny — the stock may be cheap for a reason.